nesrine-snoussi/nesrine-snoussi/README.md

 - 💼 Currently interning as a DevOps Engineer, focusing on automating deployment processes and improving system reliability.
 - 🎓 Final year Engineering student pursuing a degree in Software Engineering from ESPRIT.
-- 💻 Proficient in Java, with extensive experience in building applications and designing scalable architectures.
 - 🚀 Experienced with Spring Boot, leveraging its power to rapidly develop and deploy microservices.
-- 🤖 Passionate about machine learning, exploring its applications in various domains and experimenting with algorithms.
 - 🌱 Always eager to learn and explore new technologies to stay updated with the rapidly evolving tech landscape.

 ## Languages and Tools 🚀